openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 An expression can occur inside:

--  a declaration of type (class or interface), i.e. within a field initializer, static initializer, constructor declaration, method declaration or annotation; or
+-  A declaration of type (class or interface), i.e. within a field initializer, static initializer, constructor declaration, method declaration, or annotation; or
--  function body; or
+-  A function body; or
--  annotation of package declarations or top-level declarations.
+-  An annotation of package declarations, or top-level declarations.

 *Constant expressions* (see :ref:`Constant Expressions`) are the expressions